 Real-time insights, agility, and responsiveness are the key attributes of competitive enterprises.
 When it comes to ERP modernization, adopting SAP S/4HANA is one of the ways to achieve these benefits.
-Moreover, SAP S/4HANA adoption may be a necessary evolution step if you are currently using SAP ECC platform (scheduled for retirement in 2027 with extended support until 2030).
+Moreover, SAP S/4HANA adoption may be a necessary evolution step if you are currently using the SAP ECC platform (scheduled for retirement in 2027 with extended support until 2030).

 Thus, it is now high time to decide how you will proceed with upgrading your SAP landscape and what SAP deployment model will fit your business needs best.
 While SAP S/4HANA is cutting-edge enterprise software, the business case for adopting will be difficult to formulate without a deep understanding of the core product features, benefits and technical prerequisites for successful adoption.
 These are the exact points we’ll focus on in this blog post.

 SAP S/4HANA, SAP HANA, and HANA Cloud Platform: Key Differences

 SAP S/4HANA is the acronym for SAP Business Suite 4 SAP HANA – the company’s latest generation of ERP systems.
 A robust and modern software suite, it lets you manage all resources seamlessly from a single control point.
 Some of the most notable customers, which run SAP S/4HANA, are , , , , , , and among others.

 Similar to the earlier releases, SAP S/4HANA is powered by underlying SAP HANA in-memory platform that enables real-time analytics and computing capabilities.

 - On-premise – to run S/4HANA on-site or host at data centers.